kwek20/Test/tutorials/Quiz.md

 Answer:  (b) one view of the distributed ledger
 ```

-2.1-send-hello.js

-Which of these is a valid tryte string?
+From [2.1-send-hello](2.1-send-hello), which of these is a valid tryte string?

   (a)	123456789

   (b)	rbtRBTC9D9DCDQAEASBYBCCKX

   (c)	RBTC9D9DCDQAEASBYBCCKBFA

   (d)	123ASDFasdf

 ```